ufoscout/vertk/README.md

-# vertxk
+# vertk

-Vertxk is a set of tools to simplify [Vertx](http://vertx.io/) application development in [Kotlin Programming Language](https://kotlinlang.org/)
+Vertxk is a set of tools to simplify [Vertx](http://vertk.io/) application development in [Kotlin Programming Language](https://kotlinlang.org/)

 ## VertxK: Dependency injection with [Kodein](https://github.com/SalomonBrys/Kodein)
 [Kodein](https://github.com/SalomonBrys/Kodein) is a simple, easy to use and easy to configure dependency retrieval container.